jmcanal/Reddit_conversation_analysis/README.md

 # Reddit_conversation_analysis
-Information extraction from Reddit medical/health communities
+Information extraction for four health/disease-related communities on Reddit

 This is a script in Python that imports recent posts from Reddit - specifically from subreddits focused on auto-immune diseases - and extracts